Propane LPG Tank Fill Telemetry

 This reference design covers the common case of a dealer instrumenting a tank fleet for demand-driven dispatch — float transmitter at the gauge port, temperature probe on the shell, cellular (or satellite) backhaul.
 The trade-offs below are deliberate scope choices; each has a clear extension path for a production rollout.

-Simplified for the POC:
+Simplified for the POC

 Continuously-powered current loop.
 The Rochester Sensors M6300-LP + R6315-12 and similar LP gauge-port float transmitters use a continuously-powered 4–20 mA current loop.
 Powered from the 24 V boost converter, the loop draws 96–480 mW from the 24 V rail (4 mA × 24 V to 20 mA × 24 V); accounting for the boost converter's ≈ 87 % efficiency, the draw on the 12 V system rail ranges from ≈ 110 mW (empty tank) to ≈ 550 mW (full tank) continuously.
 This is the dominant load in the system power budget.
 At worst case (full tank, 20 mA), the transmitter loop draws ≈ 550 mW for 24 h = ≈ 13.2 Wh/day from the 12 V rail; a 10 W solar panel at ≥ 4 h/day peak sun yields ≈ 40 Wh — well above the combined transmitter and electronics load for mid-latitude deployments.
 In low-sun environments or high-latitude winter deployments, size the panel to 20 W. Note: the tank spends most of its time between 20–80 % fill (8–16 mA), so the average draw is typically 250–370 mW, materially below the 550 mW worst case.

-computeFillGalcomputesfill_gal = (fill_pct / 100) × tank_capacity_gal.
+Fill-gallons calculation uses a linear scale. computeFillGal computes fill_gal = (fill_pct / 100) × tank_capacity_gal.
 The horizontal-cylinder cross-section introduces a small nonlinearity between liquid height and volume (the relationship curves near the top and bottom of the tank).
-This nonlinearity is not corrected in firmware — an additional geometry correction table keyed totank_inner_diameter_incould improve accuracy at fill levels below ~20 % or above ~80 %, at the cost of an additional environment variable and more complex calibration.
-For the typical operating range (20–80 % fill) the linear-scale error is small. -
+This nonlinearity is not corrected in firmware — an additional geometry correction table keyed to tank_inner_diameter_in could improve accuracy at fill levels below ~20 % or above ~80 %, at the cost of an additional environment variable and more complex calibration.
+For the typical operating range (20–80 % fill) the linear-scale error is small.

 Electronics must be outside the classified area; IS barrier may be required.
 Blues Notecard and Notecarrier CX electronics are not rated for hazardous locations and must be installed outside the classified area boundary defined by NFPA 58 and the authority having jurisdiction.
 For 4–20 mA wiring that crosses the classified-area boundary, the AHJ may require a listed intrinsic-safety (IS) barrier in the loop circuit between the tank-side transmitter and the enclosure-side electronics.
 Transmitter selection, fitting compatibility, classified-area boundary determination, and any IS barrier requirement are outside the scope of the electronics design.
 Any connection to a propane pressure vessel must comply with NFPA 58, applicable codes, and be performed by a licensed LP gas technician.

-days_until_emptymay be unreliable until the EWMA has converged.
-The firmware initializes consumption to zero and does not reportdays_until_emptyuntil at least two consecutive valid fill readings exist. -
+Consumption rate requires stable readings over time.
+The EWMA consumption rate is meaningful only after several days of operation.
+On first deployment, days_until_empty may be unreliable until the EWMA has converged.
+The firmware initializes consumption to zero and does not report days_until_empty until at least two consecutive valid fill readings exist.

 No flow meter.
 Consumption rate is estimated from successive fill readings — a delta-volume over delta-time approximation.
 This is accurate enough for daily route planning but not for billing or leak detection at high precision.
 A turbine or ultrasonic flow meter at the regulator outlet would give direct consumption measurement; integration would require an additional pulse-counting or analog input channel.